Vision-Related Motion Sickness

 How Our Doctors Treat Vision-Related Motion Sickness

-At The Neuro-Optometry Centre at Dr. Hopkins & Associates Optometry, we treat the problem at its source — the brain and its connection to the visual system.
+At Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry, we treat the problem at its source — the brain and its connection to the visual system.
 Neuro-optometric rehabilitation therapy is a process by which the brain is “rewired” to work in unison with the eyes.
 This method is highly effective in treating motion sickness if the problem is a dysfunction in the visual system.

 At the initial consultation, Dr. Marianne Hopkins will thoroughly evaluate your eyes and various visual skills to determine whether your visual system is contributing to your motion sickness.
 If a problem with visual function or processing is detected, Dr. Marianne Hopkins may prescribe neuro-optometric rehabilitation therapy.